Helmholtz's inverse problem of the discrete calculus of variations: Solution of the discrete Helmholtz's problem for second order finite differences equations

 where $\star := \big( \Q, \Delta_- \Q, (-\Delta_+ \Q), (-\Delta_- \circ \Delta_- \Q),\T,h \big) $. \end{theorem}

 \begin{proof} See Sections \ref{section5} and \ref{section6}. \end{proof}

-Let us note the similarity between the classical Helmholtz condition \eqref{helmcondcont} and its discrete version \eqref{helmconddisc}.
-It is also important to note that, similarly to the continuous case, the discrete Helmholtz condition \eqref{helmconddisc} corresponds to the self-adjointness of all the Frechet derivatives of $P^{\T}$ for any $ \T \in \TT $, see Section \ref{section5}.
+Let us note the similarity between the classical Helmholtz's condition \eqref{helmcondcont} and its discrete version \eqref{helmconddisc}.
+It is also important to note that, similarly to the continuous case, the discrete Helmholtz's condition \eqref{helmconddisc} corresponds to the self-adjointness of all the Frechet derivatives of $P^{\T}$ for any $ \T \in \TT $, see Section \ref{section5}.